ericglau/ipfs-deploy/demo/README.md

 This scenario demonstrates `project-b` having a compile dependency on `project-a`, where `project-a` is available on Textile.

-9. Configure sample `project-b` to use your Textile bucket as a repository for its dependency by editing its `pom.xml`, and change the `<url>` value to the URL that you got in step 5.
+9. Configure sample `project-b` to use your Textile bucket as a repository for its dependency by editing its `pom.xml` and changing the `<url>` value to the URL that you got in step 5.

 10. Compile sample `project-b`.
 Notice it downloads the dependency from Textile and compiles successfully.